ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can receive an email confirmation once my order is placed so that I can keep the confirmation of what I have purchased for my records._**

     Once the checkout process is completed, an email is sent to the user confirming their order.
-This includes the order number, the items purchased, total cost and the shipping address.
+This includes the order number, the items purchased, the total cost and the shipping address.

     <img src="docs/images/testing/order-confirmation-email.png" width=380>